 We are not the first with this idea, but we are bringing it to life.

-We are nearing our first beta release of NMatrix, the SciRuby linear algebra library.
+A few months ago, we shipped our first beta release of NMatrix, the SciRuby linear algebra library.
 NMatrix includes both dense and sparse matrix storage, and we are working on including full ATLAS and LAPACK support.